namiml/appstoreconnect-build-tools/README.md

 # appstoreconnect-build-tools

 A simple Python 3 CLI for interacting with the App Store Connect API to get build and version information.
+Includes a tool determine the next expected build version for both App Store and TestFlight pre-release versions.

 ## Prerequisites